 We may incur significant expenses to comply with the laws, regulations and other obligations that apply to us.
-For example, the EU General Data Protection Regulation (the "GDPR") imposes stringent data protection requirements for processing the personal data of individuals within the European Economic Area (the "EEA").
-The GDPR enhances data protection obligations for processors and controllers of personal data, including, for example, expanded disclosure requirements, limitations on retention of personal data, mandatory data breach notification requirements, and additional obligations.
+For example, the GDPR imposes stringent data protection requirements for processing the personal data of individuals within the European Economic Area (the "EEA"), including, for example, certain disclosure requirements, limitations on retention of personal data, mandatory data breach notification requirements, and additional obligations.
 Non-compliance with the GDPR can trigger fines of up to the greater of €20 million or 4% of our global annual turnover.
 Among other requirements, the GDPR regulates transfers of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States, and the efficacy and longevity of current transfer mechanisms between the E.U. and the United States remains uncertain.
 For example, in 2016, the E.U. and United States agreed to a transfer framework for data transferred from the E.U. to the United States, called the Privacy Shield, but the Privacy Shield was invalidated in July 2020 by the Court of Justice of the European Union ("CJEU").
-The CJEU also raised questions about whether the European Commission's Standard Contractual Clauses, one of the primary mechanisms used by companies to transfer personal data out of the EEA, complies with the GDPR.
-While the CJEU upheld the validity of the Standard Contractual Clauses, the CJEU ruled that the underlying data transfers must be assessed on a case-by-case basis by the data controller to determine whether the personal data will be adequately protected.
-As a result, on June 4, 2021 the European Commission published a decision adopting an updated set of Standard Contractual Clauses designed to address issues identified by the CJEU.
-Use of the Standard Contractual Clauses will still need to be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular applicable surveillance laws and rights of individuals.
-The exact scope and applicability of the new Standard Contractual Clauses is currently unclear, particularly regarding transfers to parties outside the EEA who are already subject to the GDPR.
-We are awaiting further clarification from the European Commission and therefore the full scope of application of the Standard Contractual Clauses remains subject to review and change as we get a better understanding from the European Commission and national regulators.
-As such, we will need to review existing transfers of personal data out of the EEA and put in place measures to implement the new Standard Contractual Clauses, subject to a transition period.
-Accordingly, unless we put in place such measures by the end of the applicable transition period, any transfers by us of personal data from Europe may not comply with European data protection laws and may increase our exposure to the GDPR's heightened sanctions for violations of its cross-border data transfer restrictions.
-Loss of our ability to transfer personal data from Europe may also require us to increase our data processing capabilities in those jurisdictions at significant expense.
+The CJEU also raised questions about whether the European Commission's Standard Contractual Clauses ("SCCs"), one of the primary mechanisms used by companies to transfer personal data out of the EEA, complies with the GDPR.
+While the CJEU upheld the validity of the SCCs, the CJEU ruled that the underlying data transfers must be assessed on a case-by-case basis by the data controller to determine whether the personal data will be adequately protected.
+The European Commission issued revised SCCs on June 4, 2021 to account for the decision of the CJEU and recommendations made by the European Data Protection Board.
+The revised SCCs must be used for relevant new data transfers from September 27, 2021; existing SCC arrangements must be migrated to the revised clauses by December 27, 2022.
+Separately, the United Kingdom's Information Commissioner's Office has published new data transfer standard contracts for transfers from the UK under the UK GDPR.
+This new documentation will be mandatory for relevant data transfers from September 21, 2022; existing standard contractual clauses arrangements must be migrated to the new documentation by March 21, 2024.
+As such, we will need to review existing transfers of personal data out of the EEA and the UK and put in place measures to implement the new SCCs and the UK data transfer standard contracts, subject to the applicable transition periods.
+Accordingly, unless we put in place such measures by the end of the applicable transition periods, any transfers by us of personal data from Europe or the UK may not comply with European data protection laws and may increase our exposure to the GDPR's or the UK GDPR's heightened sanctions for violations of its cross-border data transfer restrictions.
+Loss of our ability to transfer personal data from Europe or the UK may also require us to increase our data processing capabilities in those jurisdictions at significant expense.